Raguram-N/BillianceAI-1/README.md

 ---

 ### 🎙️ Post admission

-24*7 support for Parents to know about there child acadamics and safety.
-> **Parents monitoring there child via felina - call and ask**
+**Parents can monitor there child via felina - call and ask**
 - Is my son present for college
 - Is my daughter reached hostel
 - Is my son pass in exam etc

+24*7 support for Parents to know about there child acadamics and safety.

-Here Felina act as bridge for monitoring, safety and precautions
+> ✨ **Here Felina act as bridge for safety and precautions.**

 ---